sumitalp/node-api/README.md

 # node-api

 This project is an attempt for learning Node.js.
-I chose Express.js as the scaffolding framework.
+I chose Express.js as RESTful api development.

 # Prerequisite